MartinPacker/Db2-DDF-Analysis-Tool/README.md

 * BUILDDB - to read SMF 101 data and, using the exit and SORT to write a number of flat files.
 These files are what reporting code (generally SORT but could be eg REXX) can run against.
 * SSIDCORR - to run a 2-step sample program that reports Db2 subsystem IDs and correlation IDs.
 * BYMINUTE - to run a 1-step sample program that reports on a single subsystem at a 1-minute level.
+* BYSCLASS - to run a 1-step sample program that reports basic statistics for each WLM Service Class for each Db2 Subsystem ID.

 The intention is to add more reporting samples, and for users to generate their own.
 If they'd like to contribute them to this **open source** project that would be great.)